COUNCIL TAX CERTIFICATES

 Additional Information For Postgraduate Research Students

 Council Tax Exemption Certificates will be available to you whilst you are in your full-time period of advanced study and research.
 When you commence the writing-up period for your thesis you will no longer be entitled to a certificate.
-You can, however, obtain a letter covering your writing-up period from the Postgraduate Research Office in the Elizabeth Fry Building.
+You can, however, obtain a letter covering your writing-up period.

 How to Obtain a Council Tax Certificate